a-bentofreire/beamtoix/README.md

   </div>
 ```

-The bare-bones of a `beamtoix.ini` file:
+The bare-bones of a `beamtoix.scss` file:

 ```scss
 $beamtoix-width: 200;